ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Reviewing-a-PR.rst

 When you are satisfied with the changes and they are ready to be merged, approve the pull request (`see the GitHub documentation for guidance <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/approving-a-pull-request-with-required-reviews>`__).

 * Anyone is welcome to review a pull request, even if it already has a review.
-* A pull request must have at least one approval from a developer (other than the author) before it can be merged to the target branch.
+* A pull request must have at least one approval, and in most cases, two approvals, from a developer (other than the author) before it can be merged to the target branch.
 * Only a ROS core maintainer for the target repository can merge an approved pull request.

   * See the :doc:`current ROS PMC constituents and committers </The-ROS2-Project/Governance>` for the list of people with merge permissions for the target repository.